Fahada-Code/Pulse/README.md

 ![Pulse Preview 2](assets/preview2.png)
 ![Pulse Preview 3](assets/preview3.png)

 Pulse is a desktop widget that allows you to control and visualize YouTube Music from your desktop.
-It works as a persistent overlay that stays on top of other windows so you can easily manage your music while working or gaming.
+It works as a persistent overlay that stays on top of other windows so you can easily manage your music while working.

 ## How It Works